 What sort of document is required to satisfy item 3 above (the document from the authorities stating when the license was issued, etc.)?

 If you cannot successfully argue this, contact your local authority in your home country to request if a document of this nature can be provided.

-Can I exchange the Georgian licence for one in another country if I leave Georgia?
+Can I exchange the Georgian license for one in another country if I leave Georgia?

 That would depend on the country in which you wish to make the exchange, and you should seek advice from the relevant authorities in that country.

 If I can drive legally in Georgia so long as my last legal entry was less than 1 year ago, do I need a Georgian license if I leave and return more than once a year?

 This is a bit of a grey area.
-If your passport shows your last entry as less than 1 year ago, then you most likely can drive on your foreign license, even if you have been mostly in Georgia for many years.
-What the law says and how the law is enforced tends to differ in some instances so all we can comment is that, if you have not got a visa stamp proving you have been in the country for less than 1 year, definitely don’t drive on a foreign license.
+If your passport shows that your last entry was less than 1 year ago, then you most likely can drive on your foreign license, even if you have been mostly in Georgia for many years.
+What the law says and how the law is enforced tends to differ in some instances, so all we can comment is that, if you have not got a visa stamp proving you have been in the country for less than 1 year, definitely don’t drive on a foreign license.

-If you normally live here, and have for more than 1 year, but do have a last entry of less than 1 year, then the risk is on you if you continue to drive on the foreign license.
+If you normally live here, and have for more than 1 year, but do have a last entry of less than 1 year, then the risk is on you if you continue to drive on your foreign license.
 We can’t say for sure how the law would be applied in this case.